10 Things to Do in Paris in Summer

 Tourists at the Eiffel Tower| ©David Brooks

-It is no secret that the high season in Paris occurs in the summer months.
-This translates into a large influx of visitors, as we must not forget that the French capital is the second city in the world that receives the most tourists each year.
+It’s no secret that the high season in Paris is during the summer months.
+This results in a large influx of visitors, as we mustn’t forget that the French capital is the second-most visited city in the world each year.

-This huge influx translates into increased queues to enter the main tourist attractions, so it becomes more important to purchase tickets that allow not having to wait in places like the Eiffel Tower or the Louvre Museum.
+This massive influx leads to longer lines to enter major tourist attractions, making it even more important to purchase tickets that allow you to skip the wait at places like the Eiffel Tower or the Louvre Museum.

-Another aspect to take into account is that Parisians tend to go on vacation in August.
-The city then seems to be left in the hands of tourists, which produces a rather curious sensation.
+Another thing to keep in mind is that Parisians tend to go on vacation in August.
+The city then seems to be left in the hands of tourists, which creates a rather curious feeling.

 Buy your ticket for the Eiffel Tower